mnot/I-D/httpbis-alt-svc/draft.md

 interpreted as described in {{RFC2119}}.

-This document uses the Augmented BNF defined in {{RFC5234}} along with the "OWS", "DIGIT", "parameter", "port" and "delta-second" rules from
+This document uses the Augmented BNF defined in {{RFC5234}} along with the "OWS", "DIGIT", "parameter", "uri-host", "port" and "delta-second" rules from
 {{I-D.ietf-httpbis-p1-messaging}}, and uses the "#rule" extension defined in Section 7 of that document.